How Much Mortgage Can I Afford?

 Mortgage Loan Qualifications For Buying Phoenix Real Estate

-In order to qualify you for a loan and determine your interest rate, a lender will look at a variety of factors, including your income, assets, down payment, credit score, debts and job history.
+In order to qualify you for a loan and determine your interest rate.
+A mortgage lender will look at a variety of factors.
+This includes your income, assets, down payment, credit score, debts and job history.
 The higher your credit score, the lower your interest rate will be for conventional loans, which in turn means your payment will be lower.

 Mortgage Loan Options When Buying a Phoenix Home